naninovel/docs/docs/guide/integration-options.md

 :::

 ## Manual Initialization

-The first thing you'll probably want to change is disable `Initialize On Application Load` option in the engine configuration menu.
+When `Initialize On Application Load` option in the engine configuration menu is enabled, the engine services will automatically initialize on application start.

 ![](https://i.gyazo.com/6349692c2e2036e908e41c3d89509102.png)

-When enabled, the engine services will automatically initialize on application start.
 Unless you want to begin your game in novel mode, you would rather manually initialize the engine when it's actually needed by either invoking a static `RuntimeInitializer.InitializeAsync()` method from C# or adding a `Runtime Initializer` component to a game object on scene; the latter will make the engine initialize when the scene is loaded in Unity.

+Disabling `Scene Independent` option will make all the Naninovel-related objects part of the Unity scene where the engine was initialized; the engine will be destroyed when the scene is unloaded.

+To reset the engine services (and dispose most of the occupied resources), use `ResetStateAsync()` method of `IStateManager` service; this is useful, when you're going to temporary switch to some other gameplay mode, but be able to return to novel mode without re-initializing the engine.

+To destroy all the engine services and completely remove Naninovel from memory, use `Engine.Destroy()` static method.

+## Accessing Engine API

-Be aware, that the engine initialization procedure is asynchronous, so even when automatic initialization is enabled, it may not be available right after Unity loads a scene (eg, in `Awake`, `Start` and `OnEnable` methods).
+The engine initialization procedure is asynchronous, so even when automatic initialization is enabled, engine APIs may not be available right after Unity loads a scene (eg, in `Awake`, `Start` and `OnEnable` [MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) methods).

 To check whether the engine is currently available, use `Engine.Initialized` property; `Engine.OnInitializationFinished` event allows executing actions after the initialization procedure is finished, eg:

 ```csharp
 public class MyCustomBehaviour : MonoBehaviour